Temporal vs AWS Step Functions pricing: how do costs compare at high volume (millions of steps) and long retention?

 Frequently Asked Questions

-How do Temporal and AWS Step Functions charge for “steps” at high volume?
+How does Temporal pricing compare to AWS Step Functions at high volume?

 Expanded Explanation: